(Return to MyFWC.com/DisasterPlan)

 - Salt Lake WMA – A portion of South Lake Run Road, from its intersection with South Lake Run (creek drainage) southeast to its terminus at the southeastern WMA boundary (total of 0.7 miles), will be closed for the entire hunting season.
 View map illustrating closure.

-- Belmore WMA –Raccoon Road (from Cripple Creek Road to Salt Road) is closed.
-Also, Middle Road (the south entrance to this WMA) is closed.
+- Belmore WMA – Middle Road (the south entrance to this WMA) is closed.
 An alternate entrance is open at the intersection of East Boundary Road and Bellamy Road (0.4 miles east of the Middle Road entrance)

 - Cary WMA – That portion of Cypress Pond Road from the power line to No Catch Road